 We measure the overall impact and success of the Haven of Hope model similar to how schools measure success: preparing each child for graduation and successful independent living.
 For orphans, this means making certain they do not return to a life on the street and poverty.

-Refugio de Esperanza children leave the orphanage with:
+Refugio de Esperanza children leave the home with:

 - A Bolivian high school degree or its equivalent.
 (In Bolivia, 33% of first graders complete the fifth grade and 20% start secondary school.)

-- Basic computer and English skills to compete in academic and vocational arenas.
+- Basic computer skills to compete in academic and vocational arenas.

 - Vocational skills in a career field that fits their interests and special talents.